mlyatsha/studentportal/README.md

 - Courses to view registered courses and their details.
 - Results to check current exam results.
 - Activity to view photos and videos from events and classes.
-- Profile to view and edit personal information.
+- Profile to view personal information.

 ## Features
 - Login: Secure login with username and password.